votvottv/votvottv.github.io/README.md

 4. There is also a [consent UX][] informing users what and how it's collected, and asking for authorization.
 No cookies reside in the client machine.
+5. The analytics collection is bypassed entirely if the [Do Not Track][] configuration is set.
+Onion Launchpad respects this setting [even if it's considered deprecated][].

 It's also worth noting that adversaries could attack the analytics system by: